tempelaar-team/qclab-dev/docs/user_guide/algorithms/fssh_algorithm.rst

    * - `fssh_deterministic (bool)`
      - If `True` the algorithm uses a deterministic representation of the initial state by propagating all possible initial active surfaces.
 If `False`, it samples the initial active surface according to the adiabatic populations.
      - `False`
-   * - `gauge_fixing (int=0,1,2)`
+   * - `gauge_fixing (string)`
-     - The level of gauge fixing to employ on the eigenvectors at each timestep.
-(0: adjust only the sign, 1: adjust the sign and phase using the overlap with the previous timestep, 2: adjust the sign and phase by calculating the derivative couplings.)
+     - The type of gauge fixing to employ on the eigenvectors at each timestep. ("sign_overlap": adjust only the sign, "phase_overlap": adjust the sign and phase using the overlap with the previous timestep, "phase_der_couple": adjust the sign and phase by calculating the derivative couplings.)
      - 0

 Initial State